 The Nine Blessings

 I feel so amazed whenever I finish creating a piece of art.
 Seeing the canvas filled up with something that didn’t exist before seems surreal.
-It is astonishing that this came to life with a thought that just popped into the mind expressing itself via this medium.
+It is astonishing to witness how a thought that pops in the mind expresses itself via this medium.
 Art can be so contemplative.

 जन्तूनां नरजन्म दुर्लभमतः पुंस्त्वं ततो विप्रता